pragmagrid/cloud/VirtualBox/howto.rst

 #.
 Create `vb-in.xml` file with your desired settings

+   There is vb-in.template file that is provided for building a frontend and 2 compute nodes.

 #.
 Run script to create VM settings in VirtualBox::

       ./vb_cluster --type=frontend vb-in.xml